top of page

 Who do you work with?

-I supervise counsellors and psychotherapists across the UK as well as in a number of other countries too.
-If you are based outside the UK then please contact me to discuss whether we can work together (with due regard for the relevant law in our respective countries).
-I supervise work which is happening face-to-face, work which is happening online, and a blend of the two.
+I supervise counsellors online in Aotearoa New Zealand, the United Kingdom and a number of other countries too.
+If you are based outside the UK or NZ then please contact me to discuss whether we can work together (with due regard for the relevant law in our respective countries).
+I supervise clinical work that is happening in person, work that is happening remotely and a blend of the two.

 Do you supervise trainee therapists?

-Yes.
-I have many years’ experience supervising trainee therapists from a range of therapeutic orientations and training organisations.
+I supervise trainee counsellors and therapists who are based in the UK.
+I have many years’ experience supervising trainee counsellors from a range of therapeutic orientations and training organisations.
 When working with trainees, I will ask you to ensure my 4-way signed agreement is in place with your course tutor and placement manager(s).
 I am willing to support trainee therapists by completing course and registration/regulatory body paperwork.
 For paperwork which takes longer than 15 minutes to complete, I do charge for the time it takes me based on a pro-rata of your usual session fee.
+I do not yet supervise trainee counsellors in New Zealand nor Provisional Members of the NZAC.

 What style of supervision do you offer?